phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ```

 ## Operating system messages

-Following notation for operating system messages should be applied.
-Message should start from a subsystem name, which
-should be followed by colon and a message body.
-An example is shown below.
+### PS-CODE-061
+Operating system messages shall consist of, in that order:
+- a subsystem name
+- a colon
+- a message body
+- a newline character

+### Example
 ```c
 lib_printf("main: Starting syspage programs (%d) and init\n", syspage->progssz);
 ```

-## Coding guidelines

-MISRA C:2012 coding guideline standard should be adhered to in all matters not addressed in this guideline (advisory
-rules are optional).

 ## Miscellaneous
+### PS-CODE-062
 The `goto` statement shall not be used.

+#### Note
-The main goal of this prohibition is the minimalization of the spaghetti code
+The main goal of this prohibition is the minimization of the spaghetti code
 generation and the prevention of the linear programming usage.

 To better understand our position please read the famous Dijkstra article.

 <https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf>

-In our opinion usage of `goto` increases the chaos in the source code and absolutely brings no value like
-minimalization of the number of lines of code.
+In our opinion, the usage of goto increases chaos in the source code and offers no value, such as minimizing the number of lines of code.
 It also encourages programmers to poor code structurization.